foondook/blog/_source/_posts/2017-10-14-continuous-deployment-to-azure-using-cake.md

 .\build.ps1 -c=release -buildnumber=@ENV.BUILD_NUMBER
 ~~~

-In the build script itself it doesn't really matter where the arguments came from.
+In the build script itself, it doesn't really matter where the arguments came from.
 We just need to know whether to read them from the command line arguments or from the environment variables.

 ## The build script